NOW including our newly developed 'Socially Distanced (COVID-19) Assisted Recoveries'.

 The day is spent out on the water paddling along a coastline as a day trip, coaching along the way.
 The focus on equipment will be on what you can and need to carry with you to keep warm, safe, well-fed and watered.

-Participants are welcome to use their own craft if they have them and the programme lasts 6-8 hours dependant on the student’s ability.
-We don’t exceed ten(10) students per course with two (2) coaches so there is plenty of focus on individual needs and we take a tailored approach to all of our courses.
+Participants are welcome to use their own craft if they have them and the programme lasts 6-8 hours depending on the student’s ability.
+We don’t exceed twelve (12) students per course with two (2) coaches so there is plenty of focus on individual needs and we take a tailored approach to all of our courses.
 This programme is focused on guests wishing to develop tidal sea kayaking skills.